ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # Introduction

-This chapter gives an introduction on evolution of object oriented programming and computer programming in general.
-Below narration is outline the upcoming chapters in a slice.
+Evolving complex systems and new challenges, are making life hell for coders.
+The thrive for efficient and optimized code is need of the times.
+To tackle this, strong basics and understanding core principle in writing code is needed.
+We need to understand the evolution of computer programming in general and rise of object oriented programming.

 # Everything has a beginning

-Human civilization evolved every day and with each step in evolution, complex questions blocked him in every step.
-He needed a companion and found one to help, machine.
+Human civilization evolved every day and with each step in evolution, complex questions blocked him in his journey.
+We needed a companion and found one to help us in desperate times, Machine !!!!!

-Day by day our need to solve problem and its complexity increased, simultaneously need for more powerful machine also.
+World of machine fascinated us and we devoted ourselves to the mechanics of their working.
+Day by day our need to solve problem and its complexity increased, simultaneously need for more powerful and intelligent machine increased.
+They started obeying us with language we decided to communicate with them, thus Software came into existence.

+We started solving real world problems and at times break our backs to make the machine understand it.

-Problems around, where from real world!!! they need real world thoughts and solutions.
+Problems around, where from real world!!!
+They need real world thoughts and solutions.
 Real world is full of objects and their solutions is also related with it.
-First approach to the problem was to identify a method to address objects, similarly as objects in real world.
+First approach to solve the problem was to identify a method to address entities associated with in real world and realize the same in program world.
+The idea to create "OBJECT" was born...

 # Object and Class